abhaybd/GitID/README.md

 ### Unsupported shell

-If your shell is unsupported by `gitid init`, simply add `alias gitid="source gitid"` to the appropriate config file of your shell, i.e. `.shrc`.
+If your shell is unsupported by `gitid init`, simply add `alias gitid="source gitid"` to the appropriate startup file of your shell.

 ## Workflow